 I’m a sucker for a scenic train ride and I hope you are too.
 All aboard!

+Our whole group of Intrepid Travel travelers on the road, by train, from Oslo to Bergen on the Bergen Line or what the Norwegians call, Bergensbanen.
 That’s our wonderful leader/guide Johanna carrying her luggage on her back, Tania, Garry, Richard and of course, me.
 I love the fact that Intrepid provides small group travel experiences but this is the smallest group I’ve ever traveled with through a tour company and they are a delight.
 (July 18, 2022)

 Bags in hand, our group is loading Car #5 in search of our assigned seats for our 7-hour train ride from Oslo to Bergen.
 The train arrived about 10 minutes before our departure time of 2:20 pm.
 (July 18, 2022)